 California Cultural Districts in Nevada County

 The California Arts Council has selected 14 districts to serve as California's inaugural state-designated Cultural Districts.
-Nevada County was bestowed the great honor of being home to 2 of the 14 districts - Grass Valley-Nevada City and Truckee.
+Nevada County is home to two of them - Grass Valley-Nevada City and Truckee.
 Your participation is essential to the success of both Grass Valley-Nevada City Cultural District and Truckee Cultural District.
 Each one of us is an ambassador of our community.
 Help us celebrate our heritage and the people, places, traditions and events that contribute to the quality of life here!

-Deep within California’s Gold Country, the historic twin cities of Grass Valley and Nevada City merge in the Sierra Foothills amidst pristine rivers and picturesque forests.
+The historic twin cities of Grass Valley and Nevada City merge in the Sierra Foothills amidst pristine rivers and picturesque forests deep within California’s Gold Country.
 Home to the Nisenan, the area’s oldest indigenous peoples, the district is rich in cultural histories and the arts, and has an exciting emerging wine culture.
 The twin cities boast outstanding year-round programming in music, theatre and dance; a density of artists and makers; and a festival culture to die for.